bcgov/common-object-management-service-showcase/app/frontend/README.md

 ## Configuration

 The Showcase frontend will require some configuration.
 We will need to configure the application to authenticate using the same Keycloak realm as the COMS instance.
 Configuration is served from the backend.
-See the parent readme  [parent App readme](../README.md) for details on config.
+See the [parent App readme](../README.md) for details on config.

 ## Super Quickstart